zachcarlson/HeartAttackPredictor/README.md

   - `heart.csv` - Heart Attack data (source in **Project Overview**)
 - `Folder /documents` - Contains all miscellaneous documents
   - `Project Proposal.docx` - Project proposal word document, required for class
+  - `DSCI 631 Final Project Presentation` - PowerPoint presentation slides of project
+  - `presentation_background.jpg` - Background image used on first slide of presentation
 - `Folder /.ipynb_checkpoints` - Contains checkpoint saves of `HeartAttackPredictor.ipynb`.
+- `Folder /images` - Contains all images downloaded from Notebook.
 -
 ## Reason for Project:
 There are several factors that doctors must consider quickly when assessing a patient's risk for heart attack.
 These include: age, sex, chest pain type, resting blood pressure, cholesterol and more.
 Creating a machine learning algorithm to detect patterns and more accurately predict risk will save lives and save time for doctors to focus on other patients.